Tray Mountain: hiking the Appalachian Trail from Indian Grave Gap

 Hike to stunning views from Tray Mountain on this classic Georgia stretch of the Appalachian Trail,hiking from Indian Grave Gap through a lush, mossy forest filled with rhododendron.

 It’s an adventure chock-full of classic North Georgia mountain beauty.
 The hike tunnels through dense, gnarly-branched canopies of mountain laurel and rhododendron, offering copious blooms in late spring and early summer.
 Moss and fern blanket the forest floor in this shady, sun-dappled wilderness.
 On the Tray Mountain summit, abundant views spread to the north and south, including Lake Hiawassee, the nearby Anna Ruby Falls waterfall valley, and the iconic Yonah Mountain.
-All-around, it’s a great, classic hike on a beautiful stretch of the Appalachian Trail in Georgia.
+All-around, it’s a great, classic hike on a beautiful stretch of the AT in Georgia.

 Tray Mountain from Indian Grave Gap: the hike

-The hike departs the Indian Grave Gap Road parking area (view maps and driving directions), hiking the white-blazed Appalachian Trail east through the Chattahoochee National Forest at the base of Rocky Mountain.
+The hike departs a gravel parking area (view maps and driving directions), hiking the white-blazed Appalachian Trail east through the Chattahoochee National Forest at the base of Rocky Mountain.
 The trail ascends through a forest filled with gnarled and twisted rhododendron and mountain laurel.
 The evergreen canopy shades the forest floor, helping shade-loving vibrant green moss and fern thrive along the sides of the trail.

+The trail begins a considerably steeper ascent, meandering through switchbacks on a noticeably steeper incline on the mountain’s lower elevations.
 The AT reaches the Tray Mountain summit at 2.5 miles, a 1250-foot climb from Indian Grave Gap.
 The wind-swept trees hugging the mountain’s high elevation disperse at the peak, offering views of sweeping vistas on both sides of the trail.

 Large slabs of granite angle skyward at the summit, providing outstanding overlooks of the surrounding forest valley and the distant peaks of the Blue Ridge Mountains and Chattahoochee National Forest.
-The mountain’s views are especially impressive during the crisp fall and winter months.
+The mountain’s views are particularly impressive during the crisp fall and winter months.

-Departing the Tray Mountain summit, the hike doubles back to the trailhead, retracing the outbound route on the Appalachian Trail back to Indian Grave Gap.
-The return, almost entirely downhill, meets the trailhead at Indian Grave Gap at 5 miles, completing the hike.
+Departing the summit, the hike doubles back to the trailhead, retracing the outbound route on the AT back to Indian Grave Gap.
+The return hike, almost entirely downhill, reaches the trailhead at 5 miles, completing the hike.

-Free parking is available at the USFS Indian Grave Gap trailhead.
+Free parking is available at the Indian Grave Gap trailhead.
 Note: trailhead access is via gravel Forest Service roads.